pandacms/panda_cms/RELEASING.md

 ### Releasing a new version of the `panda_cms` gem

-Commit your changes to the `main` branch, ideally by merging a pull request.

-To set the next version number, run:
+With no staged changes, to set the next version number, run:

 ```
 RELEASE_VERSION=$(gem bump --pretend --no-commit | awk '{ print $4 }' | tr -d '[:space:]')